-A general meeting of participants is the body which is responsible for the most important and strategic decisions; however, when necessary, the authority of a general meeting may be very broad due to the fact that it is authorised to make decisions on any matters, even those which are not on the primary list of its powers.
+A general meeting of participants is the body which is responsible for the most important and strategic decisions, while it is authorised to make decisions on any matters, even those which are not on the primary list of its powers.
 A general meeting may also overrule decisions of any other corporate body of LLP which relate to internal affairs of LLP.